-Caviar pizza works for a few reasons, primarily because caviar pearls are salty, buttery, and naturally complement the savory and starchy characteristics of a pizza pie.
+Caviar pizza works for a few reasons, primarily because different types of caviar pearls are salty, buttery, and naturally complement the savory and starchy characteristics of a pizza pie.

 Caviar does not only add oceanic bursts of flavor to a normal slice of pizza, but it also brings a new dimension of texture into play, not too crunchy and not too soft.

-As long as caviar is used sparingly on pizza and does not overwhelm the flavors of the dish, it can be a refreshing addition to a tried-and-true recipe.
+As long as caviar is used sparingly on pizza and does not overwhelm the flavors of the dish, a teaspoon of caviar on an individual pizza or a few tablespoons on a larger pie can be a refreshing addition to a tried-and-true recipe.

 With that in mind, there are some mistakes that you should avoid when putting caviar on pizza, despite having already broken with culinary tradition.